apokryphus/advanced-combat-system/README.md

  ## OVERVIEW
 The primary purpose of this mod is to enable the player to use all humanoid NPC combat animations.

-The animations are organized into 8 unique movesets:
+The NPC animations are organized into 8 unique extra movesets:
 - Olgierd/1-Hand Sword
 - Spear/Staff/Halberd
 - Eredin/Shield/1-Hand Sword